-My quilt block and quilt patterns vary in style and in size, and include detailed instructions an illustrations — an experienced quilter may skip over some of the details, but complete ‘how to’ directions ensure that beginning quilters can successfully tackle any pattern.
-I always try to explain the reasons why we construct a quilt component in certain ways — not just the hows.
+My quilt block and quilt patterns vary in style and in size, and include detailed instructions and illustrations — an experienced quilter may skip over some of the details, but complete ‘how to’ directions ensure that beginning quilters can successfully tackle any pattern.
+I always try to explain the reasons why we construct a quilt component in certain ways — not just how it’s done.
 That knowledge will help you each time you make a quilt.

 I’ve Taken the Mystery Out of the 2017 Mystery Quilt

 Did you miss the 2017 New Year’s Day Mystery Quilt?
 It’s available now as a regular printed pattern, assembled in an orderly way without being a mystery.
 The original quilt finishes at 68” x 68” but I’ve added instructions to help you make a larger quilt.

 Order the pattern for $10 by using the Paypal link above.
 Postage is included if you are in the United States but is just slightly more if it must be sent overseas.